 If your friend wants to accept the money, please have them follow the instructions to sign up or add the additional email address to their Venmo account.

-If you want to take the funds back yourself by cancelling the payment, follow these instructions:
+If you want to take the funds back yourself by canceling the payment, follow these instructions:

-- Find the transaction at the top of your feed
+- Find the transaction at the top of your Transactions feed

 You can also access your pending payments on the web.